Aetna Long-Term Disability Appeals & Lawsuits

 Unfortunately, ERISA (the Employee Retirement Income Security Act) governs most LTD insurance policies through your employer.
 ERISA laws give insurance companies like Aetna broad discretion to approve or deny long-term disability claims.
 Insurance companies often use ERISA provisions to unjustly deny LTD claims to prevent employees from receiving the long-term insurance benefits they deserve.

 Short-term disability (STD) and long-term disability (LTD) insurance are supposed to provide benefits if you become disabled.
 If your disability policy was denied by Aetna, you may be wondering what to do next.
 Can you appeal Aetna's denial or file suit?
 Do you need an Aetna disability denial lawyer to help you with an appeal?
-Our ERISA disability law firm can help.
+Our ERISA disability law firm handles claims that are wrongfully denied by Aetna and can help guide you on what to do next.

-Talk to a Our Aetna Disability Lawyer About Your Rights
+Talk to Our Aetna Disability Lawyer About Your Rights

-If your disability claim has been denied, contact our Aetna disability denial attorney.
+If your disability claim has been denied by Aetna, contact our Aetna disability denial attorney.

 Our disability attorney is licensed in Missouri and Kansas and handles insurance claims, appeals and litigation throughout both states.
 Since ERISA is a federal law, we are able to assist clients with ERISA disability claims and appeals nationwide at no extra cost with the assistance of local counsel and approval of the court.